Liverpool & Hong Kong Reflections

 Based in Hong Kong, Ho Fan's candid shots capture 'the decisive moment'.
 His work can be described as a collision of the unusual, framed against a background of urban geometry and texture.
 These images of Hong Kong in the 1950s and 60s echo Liverpool city life.

-Ho Fan’s photographs are shown with a selection from Open Eye Gallery's archive.
-Chosen by illustrator and curator Charlotte Tsang, they reflect her memories of growing up in Liverpool as a second generation Hong Kong person.
+Ho Fan’s photographs were shown with a selection from Open Eye Gallery's archive.
+Chosen by illustrator and curator Charlotte Tsang, they reflected her memories of growing up in Liverpool as a second generation Hong Kong person.